-As tourists flock to the city to see the spectacular show, some may be worried about the recent rise in reports of unscrupulous restaurants taking advantage of visitors and overcharging them.
+As tourists flock to the city over the summer months, some may be worried about reports of unscrupulous restaurants taking advantage of visitors and overcharging them.

 But despite its reputation as a pricey destination, a visit to Venice doesn't have to leave a bitter taste in the mouth.